eclipse/lemminx/docs/LemMinX-Extensions.md

 LemMinX is extended using the [Java Service Provider Interface (SPI)](https://www.baeldung.com/java-spi).
 You can extend LemMinX to provide custom completion, hover, diagnostics, renaming etc.
 You can find the complete [LemMinX extension API here](https://github.com/eclipse/lemminx/tree/master/org.eclipse.lemminx/src/main/java/org/eclipse/lemminx/services/extensions).

-To start your lemminx extension create a new Java Project that includes LemMinX as a provided dependency.
+To start developing a LemMinX extension, create a new Java Project that includes LemMinX as a provided dependency.
 Also make sure to include the `lemminx-releases` repository.

 ```xml
     <dependency>